-Over the last 10 years we have developed the Cattle Connect scheme which sees all bull calves born into our dairy herds move into our beef supply chain to be reared for higher welfare veal or beef.
-In turn, dairy bull calves have a productive life which is a key criteria of the Compassion in World Farming Good Dairy Award, which we hold.
+Over the last 20 years we have developed the Cattle Connect scheme which creates a home for the calves born into our dairy herds move into our beef supply chain to be reared for higher welfare veal or beef.
+In turn, dairy calves have a productive life which is a key criteria of the Compassion in World Farming Good Dairy Award, which we hold.
 This also means our dairy calves stay in the UK and are not exported abroad.